antonio-leitao/bib/README.md

 brew install bib
 ```
 # Usage
-`bib` allows for adding and importing bib references, both manually and from the internet.
+`bib` allows for adding and importing bib references, both manually and automatically from arXiv.
-It also allows for associating a PDF file and a file with Notes.
+It also allows for associating a PDF url.
 This is all done inside a powerfull `git`-like branch managing system.
 To get started run: